COMMONLY-HELD INCORRECT BELIEFS ABOUT SUICIDE

 FACT: Both forms of behavior are common in adolescents.
 Depression may manifest itself in ways which are different from its manifestation in adults but it is prevalent in children and adolescents.
 Self-destructive behavior is most likely to be shown for the first time in adolescence and its incidence is on the rise.

-MYTH: All suicidal young people are depressed.
+MYTH: All young people with thoughts of suicide are depressed.

-MYTH: Marked and sudden improvement in the mental state of an attempter following a suicidal crisis or depressive period signifies that the suicide risk is over.
+MYTH: Marked and sudden improvement in the mental state of an attempter following a suicidal crisis or depressive period signifies the suicide risk is over.

 FACT: Most young people who are considering suicide will only be that way for a limited period of their lives.
 Given proper assistance and support, they will probably recover and continue to lead meaningful and happy lives unhindered by suicidal concerns.

-MYTH: Suicidal young people cannot help themselves.
+MYTH: Young persons thinking about suicide cannot help themselves.